 1936 - Mussolini joins with German fascist dictator Adolf Hitler in the Rome-Berlin Axis.
 In 1937, Italy joins Germany and Japan in the Anti-Comintern Pact, an agreement to fight the spread of communism.

 The Spanish Civil War begins on 18 July when Spanish Nationalists led by Francisco Franco stage a coup against the country's left-leaning Republican Government.
 Mussolini provides support to Franco and his Nationalist forces.
 Franco will go on to win the war.

 1938 - Following Hitler's lead, the Italian fascist government passes antisemitic laws discriminating against Jews in all sectors of public and private life and preparing the way for the deportation of thousands of Italian Jews to German death camps during the Second World War.
-Almost 7,000 Italian Jews will be deported.
-Of these, 5,910 will be killed.
+Almost 7,000 Italian Jews are deported.
+Of these, 5,910 are killed.

 On 11 October Mussolini tells his mistress, Claretta Petacci, "those bloody Jews, they should be destroyed, I'll carry out a massacre like the Turks did.
 I'll build an island and put them all there. ...
 They don't even have any gratitude, recognition, not even a letter of thanks. ...
 They say we need them, their money, their help."